KurtTaylan/oop/README.md

 To change the behaviour of the class we `override` the methods of super class.
 Also, to prevent some behavior to happen, we are throwing customized runtime error.

+##Answer: 3, Now how would you model a rooster?

+Image: ./documents/answer-3-class-diagram.png

+###Answer 3.B) How is the rooster related to the chicken?
+According to dictionary, Rooster = An adult male chicken.

+###Answer 3.C) Can you think of other ways to model a rooster without using inheritance?
+We can use more flexible modelling with `interfaces` to wrap `all behaviours`.
+Moreover, we could use `composition` by injecting chicken into rooster but relationship become `has-a` relationship when it should be `is-a` relationship.